-This License Agreement ("Agreement") is a legal contract between you (either an individual or a single business entity) and Reach Technology Inc. ("Reach") for software referenced in this guide, which includes computer software and, as applicable, associated media, printed materials, and "online" or electronic documentation (the "Software").
+This License Agreement ("Agreement") is a legal contract between you (either an individual or a single business entity) and Reach Technology, a Novanta Company ("Reach") for software referenced in this guide, which includes computer software and, as applicable, associated media, printed materials, and "online" or electronic documentation (the "Software").

 BY INSTALLING, COPYING, OR OTHERWISE USING THE SOFTWARE, YOU AGREE TO BE BOUND BY THE TERMS OF THIS AGREEMENT.
 IF YOU DO NOT AGREE TO THE TERMS OF THIS AGREEMENT, DO NOT INSTALL OR USE THE SOFTWARE.
-IF YOU HAVE PAID A FEE FOR THIS LICENSE AND DO NOT ACCEPT THE TERMS OF THIS AGREEMENT, REACH WILL REFUND THE FEE TO YOU PROVIDED YOU (1) DO NOT INSTALL THE SOFTWARE AND (2) RETURN ALL SOFTWARE, MEDIA AND OTHER DOCUMENTATION AND MATERIALS PROVIDED WITH THE SOFTWARE TO REACH TECHNOLOGY INC AT: REACH TECHNOLOGY INC., 4575 CUSHING PARKWAY, FREMONT, CALIFORNIA 94538.
+IF YOU HAVE PAID A FEE FOR THIS LICENSE AND DO NOT ACCEPT THE TERMS OF THIS AGREEMENT, REACH WILL REFUND THE FEE TO YOU PROVIDED YOU (1) DO NOT INSTALL THE SOFTWARE AND (2) RETURN ALL SOFTWARE, MEDIA AND OTHER DOCUMENTATION AND MATERIALS PROVIDED WITH THE SOFTWARE TO REACH TECHNOLOGY AT: REACH TECHNOLOGY, 545 First Street, Lake Oswego, OR 97034.

-Reach Technology Inc. ("Reach") and its suppliers grant to Customer ("Customer") a nonexclusive and nontransferable license to use the Reach software ("Software") in object code form on one or more central processing units owned or leased by Customer or otherwise embedded in equipment provided by Reach.
+Reach Technology ("Reach") and its suppliers grant to Customer ("Customer") a nonexclusive and nontransferable license to use the Reach software ("Software") in object code form on one or more central processing units owned or leased by Customer or otherwise embedded in equipment provided by Reach.